postmannen/steward/README.md

 ## TODO

+### Workflow request type

-- Implement a workflow request type that will allow steps to be executed, and rollback if something failed during execution.
+Implement a workflow request type that will allow steps to be executed, and rollback if something failed during execution.

+### Reply messages naming

+For reply messages, put the "reply" part at the end of the subject instead of the beginning.

+### Visualize the id of a process in the ps listing, and what they do

+Processes gets their name based on the REQ type of subject the belong to.
+If two processes who does the same thing is started they will get the same process name.

+Change so processes also show the processID,and also possibly the data field it is working on, so it is possible to distinguish more processes for the same REQ type.

+Also maybe put in a timer for showing how long a process have been running.

 ## Disclaimer